alexwoolford/public-company-graph/docs/money_queries.md

 | 2.
 Technology Co-Occurrence & Affinity | ✅ Fully Supported | HIGH | GDS Node Similarity (Jaccard) | Partnerships, integrations, bundling |

 **Total**: 2 GDS features, both fully supported and providing unique graph value.

+**Note**: The project also includes Company Description Similarity (using cosine similarity on embeddings), but this is implemented with numpy, not GDS.
+The two GDS features above are the core focus and demonstrate why Graph Data Science is necessary for finding indirect relationships.

 ## Related Documentation